zmx6999/RentHouse/Order/README.md

 ## Dependencies

 Micro services depend on service discovery.
-The default is consul.
+The default is multicast DNS, a zeroconf system.

+In the event you need a resilient multi-host setup we recommend consul.

 ```
 # install consul